Kirk Timmer

-Kirk Richard Timmer (born December 18, 1963) is an American former professional football linebacker in the National Football League (NFL) for the Dallas Cowboys.
-He played college football at Montana State University.
+Kirk Richard Timmer (born December 18, 1963) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Dallas Cowboys.
+He played college football for the Montana State Bobcats.

 Early life

 Timmer attended Jefferson High School.
 He accepted a football scholarship from Montana State University, following the footsteps of his older brother Troy, who was a defensive tackle.
 As a redshirt freshman, he also played alongside his teammate Jim Kalafat at middle linebacker.

 As a sophomore, he led the team with 138 tackles, while contributing to the school winning the Division I-AA National Championship with a 12-2 record.
 He also set a single-game school record with 18 tackles against Arkansas State University.

 As a senior, he posted 137 tackles and 3 forced fumbles.
 He left as the school's all-time leader in career tackles (519) and was inducted into the MSU Athletics Hall of Fame.